ThoughtWorks-SEA/developer-training/docs/javascript/jest.md

 ## VS Code Extension for snippets

-Install Jest Snippets (andys8.jest-snippets).
+1. Install Jest Snippets (andys8.jest-snippets).
 This will be handy.

-Open command palette: `Shift + Cmd + P`
+1. Open command palette: `Shift + Cmd + P`

-Type **install extensions**.
+1. Type **install extensions**.
-Search for **Jest Snippets**.
+1. Search for **Jest Snippets**.

-Install and reload
+1. Install and reload

-Start using the autocomplete feature in your test file.
+1. Start using the autocomplete feature in your test file.

 See list of commands here: https://github.com/andys8/vscode-jest-snippets

-Help: VS Code does not automatically show the choices for expect()
+**"Help!
+VSCode does not automatically show the choices for expect()!"**

-In VS Code, if you type `expect(something).`, then you should see a pop up of choices for what to expect (e.g. toEqual, toBeTrue).
-If you don't see this list, that means your project is not configured properly and VS Code does not know what to show.
+In VSCode, if you type `expect(something).`, then you should see a pop up of choices for what to expect (e.g. toEqual, toBeTrue).
+If you don't see this list, that means your project is not configured properly and VSCode does not know what to show.

-To fix this, run the command in your project directory `npm install add -D @types/jest`
+To fix this, run the command in your project directory `npm install add -D @types/jest`.